vsdyachkov/Logger/README.md

 1) Initialize module with:

-  + (void) initWithEnableLoging: (BOOL) enableFlag
+         initWithEnableLoging: (BOOL) enableFlag
               globalDebugDict: (NSDictionary*) debugDictionary
                 flurrySession: (NSString*) sessionSting
                  flurryUserID: (NSString*) userString;

-If you don't want any logs in console and flurry, use initWithEnableLoging: NO If you only don't want to use flurry, use flurrySession: nil If you don't use flurry user identification use flurryUserID: nil If you need logging some key/values at each time, use globalDebugDict: <your dictionary>
++ If you don't want any logs in console and flurry, use initWithEnableLoging: NO
++ If you only don't want to use flurry, use flurrySession: nil
++ If you don't use flurry user identification use flurryUserID: nil
++ If you need logging some key/values at each time, use globalDebugDict: <your dictionary>

 2) At each important event, use logSuccess or logError selector with debug information in NSString or NSDictionary